About

 My practice is based on the premise that every human being—irrespective of, but not limited to, their race, ethnicity, gender, sexual orientation, and other cultural attributes—has a right to die with dignity, surrounded by love, compassion, and grace.

-I find working with clients especially rewarding, and also provide:
+I find working with clients especially rewarding including:

 More About Me